federicotorrielli/blog/content/posts/dnd_characters.md

 - **In Practice:**
   - When faced with overwhelming odds, does your character look for an escape or a tactical retreat, or just charge blindly?
   - Do they take unnecessary risks that jeopardize their life for trivial gains?
   - Even a "crazy" character can have a warped sense of self-preservation.
-Perhaps they believe they're immortal, leading to reckless actions, but they still react negatively to pain or perceived "death."
+Perhaps they believe they're immortal, leading to reckless actions, but they still react negatively to pain or perceived "death".

 **Key Takeaway:** Ground your character in the fundamental desire to continue existing.
 This makes their moments of true bravery or sacrifice far more impactful.